Roberto Aguayo

-Roberto Jose Aguayo Jr. (born May 17, 1994) is an American former professional football placekicker who played in the National Football League (NFL).
+Roberto Jose Aguayo Jr. (born May 17, 1994) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Florida State Seminoles, where he was the most accurate kicker in Atlantic Coast Conference (ACC) history and third in NCAA history.
 He won the Lou Groza Award in 2013.
 He was selected by the Tampa Bay Buccaneers in the second round of the 2016 NFL draft, unusually high for a special teams player.
 Despite an accomplished collegiate career at Florida State, Aguayo is considered to be among the biggest busts in recent NFL history.
 Aguayo served as the starting kicker for the Buccaneers for only the 2016 season.
 He then had stints with the Chicago Bears, the Carolina Panthers, the Los Angeles Chargers and the New England Patriots between 2017 and 2021 without seeing any regular season game action.